Computer vision in retail: 7 use cases and one way to succeed

 The growing interest in computer vision among retail businesses shouldn’t be surprising since many retail operations generate large amounts of data and require visual feedback.
 However, Retail Info Systems experts claim that, although only three percent of retail companies have implemented computer vision, forty percent plan to do it within two years.

 Turning to computer vision services, retailers can resolve many pain points and, furthermore, transform employee and customer experiences.
-For example, store layout improvements based on real-life data and heat maps work much better than ones based on intuition.
+For example, store layout improvements based on real-life visual data and heat maps work much better than ones based on intuition.

 Consumers today expect the same personalization and convenience from brick-and-mortar stores as they encounter online.
-That is also the reason why the popularity of virtual reality and computer vision in retail is growing.
+That is also the reason why the popularity of virtual reality and computer vision in retail industry is growing.
 Virtual mirrors in fitting rooms provide offline retail stores with a previously unseen level of personalization.
 Furthermore, self-checkout with computer vision cameras becomes smooth, while automating other routine tasks saves more time for customer-oriented activities.

 The titan watching right on computer vision in retail